Cozy Peach Kitchen

 • Rice vinegar: The acidity of rice vinegar also complements the sweet and salty flavors of the honey and soy sauce.
 If you don't have this ingredient on hand, apple cider vinegar is an okay alternative.

-• Vegetable broth: I just use vegetable bouillon instead of vegetable broth these days because it is more affordable per ounce and more flavorful.
+• Vegetable broth: I just use Better than Bouillon vegetable bouillon instead of vegetable broth these days because it is more affordable per ounce and more flavorful.
 Either works.

 How to make

-If using firm or extra-firm tofu, press the tofu for at least 10 minutes to remove excess liquid.
-This allows the tofu to better soak up the honey garlic sauce.
+Note: If using firm or extra-firm tofu, press the tofu for at least 10 minutes to remove excess liquid.
+This allows the tofu to soak up the honey garlic sauce better.

 Brown honey garlic sauce in a pint-sized glass mason jar.